9 ways to prevent workplace violence

 - Any suggestion on preventing workplace violence in the future?

 The major component of the workplace violence prevention plan is prevention.
 It includes identifying signs that lead to violence and putting control measures to prevent violence from happening.
 An employer can make it a separate document on its own.
 Or they can incorporate it into an existing emergency plan or accident prevention plan.

 Workplace violence warning signs could be from co-workers or individuals outside the workplace.
 Well, more incident percentages are from individuals outside the workplace.

 5. Create effective communication.

 Effective communication goes a long way in preventing workplace violence.
 If there are good communication lines in your workplace, it will help your workers to know who, when and how to report any workplace violence signs the moment they see one.
 HR has to create a line where workers can comfortably report violence issues such as grievances, assaults, threats etc., and they get timely feedback.
 Resources on conflict resolution should equally be made available for workers to read and digest on their own time.

 6. Managing your visitors.

 How you manage your visitors from the entrance gate of your workplace will ensure they keep to non-violent ways while in your workplace.
 Most workplaces will require a visitor to undergo a safety induction.
-At the safety induction, rules in the place would be on display to such a visitor either verbally or through visual thereby will form their habit for the time they were present.
+At the safety induction, rules in the place would be on display to such a visitor either verbally or visually thereby will form their habit for the time they were present.
 Some workplaces have security men that patrol around, and that too can help to checkmate violence.
-Video surveillance would add some level of security and especially at places where people are prone to cause violence.
+Video surveillance would add some level of security and especially in places where people are prone to cause violence.

 7. Prevent conflict situations from turning into violence.